Frequently asked questions.

 If Octopus controls charging, will it always be off-peak?

 Not necessarily.
-Octopus may charge your car at any time to optimize cost and carbon efficiency.
+Octopus may charge your car at any time to optimise cost and carbon efficiency.
 Your bill will still reflect the lower smart charging rate.

 Plus iconPlus icon